Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

              	 	 CURRENT_XMR_HEIGHT=$(curl https://localmonero.co/blocks/api/get_stats | jq .height)

              #.
-Choose what coins you want to enable (Particl will be enabled by default).
-You will need to write them in the configuration command. :ref:`Click here <compatible coins>` for a full list of available coins on BasicSwap.
+Select the cryptocurrencies you want to activate (Particl is activated by default).
+You must specify your choices in the configuration command. :ref:`See here <compatible coins>` for a complete list of compatible currencies on BasicSwap.

              #.
-Decide whether you want to fast sync the Bitcoin blockchain by downloading a checkpoint or sync from scratch.
-This will be determined by whether or not you add the :guilabel:`--usebtcfastsync` argument to the configuration command.
+Decide on whether to perform a fast sync of the Bitcoin blockchain using a checkpoint or to synchronize from the beginning.
+This choice affects whether you include the :guilabel:`--usebtcfastsync` parameter in your configuration command.

              #.
-Configure your BasicSwap Docker image by typing the following configuration command.
-Make sure to change it according to your preferences as mentioned in the previous two steps.
+Execute the following command to configure your BasicSwap Docker image, adjusting it according to your preferences as described above.

              	 .. code-block:: bash

              	 	 export COINDATA_PATH=/var/data/coinswaps
 			 docker run --rm -t --name swap_prepare -v $COINDATA_PATH:/coindata i_swapclient basicswap-prepare --datadir=/coindata --withcoins=monero,bitcoin --htmlhost="0.0.0.0" --wshost="0.0.0.0" --xmrrestoreheight=$CURRENT_XMR_HEIGHT --usebtcfastsync

              #.
-Note the mnemonic that the previous command will give you somewhere safe.
-This is your wallet backup key.
+Securely record and store the mnemonic provided by the above command.
+It serves as your wallet's backup key.

              #.
-Note the output of the following command somewhere safe.
-It is useful if you need to restore your Monero wallet later on.
+Safely note the result of the following command, it is useful if you need to recover your Monero wallet.

                  .. code-block:: bash

              	 	 echo $CURRENT_XMR_HEIGHT

-             #. **(Optional)** Set your timezone by setting the correct :guilabel:`TZ` value in your :guilabel:`.env` file (located in BasicSwap's docker folder).
-List valid timezone options by typing the :guilabel:`timedatectl list-timezones` command.
+             #. **(Optional)** Adjust your timezone by specifying the appropriate :guilabel:`TZ` value in your :guilabel:`.env` file, located within the BasicSwap Docker directory.
+Use the :guilabel:`timedatectl list-timezones` command to view valid timezone options.

              	 .. code-block:: bash